mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ---

-## Modern research
+## Part 1: Doing modern research

 Science has undergone significant changes in the last 10+ years.
 Computers have made writing papers and analyzing data accessible to wider audiences, and the internet has made publishing faster and easier.
 These changes and others are described in the excellent book, ["How to be a modern scientist"](https://leanpub.com/modernscientist), by the biostatistician and Professor at Johns Hopkins Bloomberg School of Public Health, Jeff Leek,

 > *The modern academic scientist develops code in the open, publishes data and code open source, posts preprints of their academic work, still submits to traditional journals, and reviews for those journals, but may also write blog posts or use social media to critique published work in post-publication review fora.
-These activities can dramatically increase the profile of scientists, particularly junior scientists, if done well.
-But their value for important career milestones such as promotion and tenure or getting grants, is still often muted or fuzzy.*
+These activities can dramatically increase the profile of scientists, particularly junior scientists if done well.
+But their value for important career milestones such as promotion and tenure or getting grants is still often muted or fuzzy.*

-It's been over three years since this post was published, and it's only become more accurate.
-Modern scientific work is increasingly [done in the open](https://www.nature.com/articles/d41586-018-01414-6), using [open source code and software](https://www.nature.com/articles/nphys3313), with [pre-prints](https://peerj.com/collections/50-practicaldatascistats/) and [social media](https://twitter.com/hashtag/datascience?lang=en) (and other [mediums](https://www.listennotes.com/search/?q=data%20science&scope=podcast)).
+It's been over three years since this book was published, and it's only become more accurate.
+Modern scientific work is increasingly [done in the open](https://www.nature.com/articles/d41586-018-01414-6), using [open source code and software](https://www.nature.com/articles/nphys3313), with [pre-prints](https://peerj.com/collections/50-practicaldatascistats/) and [social media](https://twitter.com/hashtag/datascience?lang=en) (and other [mediums to communicate](https://www.listennotes.com/search/?q=data%20science&scope=podcast)).

-As the quote above alludes to, academic publishing isn't the guaranteed pathway to success it used to be.
-As I write this, many scientists believe [science is in the midst of a reproducibility crisis](https://www.nature.com/news/1.19970), some people are pushing to [make every scientific journal article free](https://www.sciencealert.com/this-woman-has-illegally-uploaded-millions-of-journal-articles-in-an-attempt-to-open-up-science), and the University of California college system [dropped their $11 million annual subscription contract with Elsevier](https://www.vox.com/the-highlight/2019/6/3/18271538/open-access-elsevier-california-sci-hub-academic-paywalls).
+Visibility is getting harder for scientists.
+As the quote above alludes to, academic publishing isn't a guaranteed pathway to success like it's been in the past.
+As I write this, many scientists believe [science is in the midst of a reproducibility crisis](https://www.nature.com/news/1.19970), people are pushing to [make every scientific journal article free](https://www.sciencealert.com/this-woman-has-illegally-uploaded-millions-of-journal-articles-in-an-attempt-to-open-up-science), and the University of California college system just [dropped their $11 million annual subscription contract with Elsevier](https://www.vox.com/the-highlight/2019/6/3/18271538/open-access-elsevier-california-sci-hub-academic-paywalls).

-You have entered graduate school in exciting times, but the future of how we'll be measuring scientific productivity and contributions are still somewhat uncertain.
+If you've recently entered graduate school, the future of how we'll be measuring scientific productivity and contributions are somewhat uncertain.
 The traditional advice of "publish or perish" makes sense in a world where writing papers, getting published, then getting that work cited made your work highly visible.
 But it's lead to creating a [system doesn't work as well as intended](https://www.nature.com/news/the-top-100-papers-1.16224), and encouraged citation metrics which are [easily manipulated](https://academic.oup.com/gigascience/article/8/6/giz053/5506490).

-The explosion in scientific literature has grown too fast for anyone to makes sense of it, and it's getting harder for researchers to get discovered.
-The [1986 article by Don Swanson](https://www.jstor.org/stable/4307965?seq=1#page_scan_tab_contents) predicted this phenomenon.
-Swanson describes a scenario where a team of scientists finds the presence of a black swan in a world where the accepted scientific consensus is that all swans are white,

-> *...a report of a family of black swans is presumed to be an acceptable and well-corroborated fact in the published literature, a fact that refutes a published hypothesis that all swans are white.
-But these two elements of information-the hypothesis and its refutation-may not both be known to any one person, at least not for some period of time, owing to the difficulties of identifying, locating, and gaining access to the relevant published information.
-Thus I have shown that it is possible for the refutation of theory to stand, even if temporarily, as undiscovered public knowledge.*

-**Undiscovered public knowledge** -- that's what we're trying to prevent.
 We want your work to get discovered by the right people, in the right field, and in a way that advances your career.
-We see this as a "win-win" because your good work should be shared, and you should get rewarded for creating and sharing that work.
+We see this as a "win-win" because your good work should be shared, and you should get rewarded for creating and sharing your work.

 ### Science and the internet